We believe unlawful discrimination is never okay.

 - To a friend - talking things through with someone you trust can sometimes help.

-- To a Harassment Advisor - an advisor can to talk through the University's procedures, how to make a complaint and what support is available, in confidence.
+- To Student Wellbeing Services - an advisor can discuss with you in confidence the University's procedures, how to make a complaint and what support is available.

-- University Procedure - if you choose to make a formal complaint to the University against a student or a member of staff there are procedures which set out the steps you'll need to follow.
+- University Procedure - if you choose to make a formal complaint to the University against a student or a member of staff, there are procedures which set out the steps that will need to be followed.

 - Find out more about the support available for mental health